NeilFabiao/Background-Segmentation-Gaussian-Mixture-Models-Deep-Learning/Readme.md

 * im - is the folder that has the visualization gif and other images, used in the repo and jupyter notebook.
 * dataset - folder with information provided to the students to carry out the experiments.
-* report - evidence of written work done at University level.
+* report - evidence of written work.
 * ComputerVisionGmmComplete2020FinSubmit.ipynb - the file containing partial code explained in the report mentioned.

 To run the implementations located in src simply select the 'ComputerVisionGmmComplete2020FinSubmit.ipynb' file.